Mumtaz503/DEFI-Uniswap-YieldFarm/README.md

 # DEFI-Uniswap-YieldFarm

-The following is a "portfolio" project for a DEFI application with following functionality:
+The following is a "portfolio" project for an Automated Portfolio rebalancer application with following functionality:

   1. [ ] Swaps implemented from Uniswap-v3.
   2. [ ] Liquidity Pool creation with custom logic.